cda913/NLP_Metis/FinalProject/readme.md

 ### Algorithms
 I cleaned the text to remove as many stop words as possible.
 I ran two separate tokenizers on the text.
 After tokenizing, I tested three classifiers each on the differently tokenized data.
 All combinations found different topics, but there were some overlaps.

 All combinations found a general conversation topic.
-Most of the combinations found a topic focused on a yearly interactive activity run by the podcast: non-basketball “March Madness” where the fans vote to choose a director for the podcast to discuss.
+Four of the six combinations of tokenizer and learner found a topic focused on a yearly interactive activity run by the podcast: non-basketball “March Madness” where the fans vote to choose a director for the podcast to discuss.

 With CountVectorizer as a tokenizer, all of the learning techniques found a topic about YouTube and a topic about Legos.

-When the more stringent TfidfVectorizer was used to tokenize, it found neither the YouTube nor the Lego topic.
-However, it did find a topic about the movie Gemini Man.
+When the more stringent TfidfVectorizer was used to tokenize, none of the learners found the YouTube or the Lego topic.
+However, LSA did find a topic about the movie Gemini Man.
 ### Tools
 - psaw for downloading data
 - Numpy and pandas for data manipulation